CONGRATULATIONS AND THANK YOU TO OUR 2016 and 2017 WOOL AMBASSADOR JESSICA RUGER

-- Be available during the week of the Dutchess County Fair for scheduled sheep and wool events.
+- Help during the week of the Dutchess County Fair for scheduled sheep and wool events.

-- Be available during the NYS Sheep and Wool Festival.
+- Help during the NYS Sheep and Wool Festival.

 - Applicants should have a working knowledge of sheep and wool.
 The applicant must own their own sheep, be a sheep sponsorship or parents/guardians must raise sheep.